 How does the brain process the overwhelming amount of visual input projecting onto the retina at every seconds?
 Do we experience the world continuously or as a discrete sequence of events, like samples of a video camera?
 How does this translate spatially?
-Using EEG, MEG, TMS, fMRI, psychophysics and eye-tracking, I am studying the question of the spatio-temporal dynamics of visual attention.
+Using EEG, MEG, TMS, fMRI, psychophysics and eye-tracking, I am investigating the spatio-temporal dynamics of visual attention.

 I am currently a Post-Doctoral fellow in Marisa Carrasco’s lab at the Center for Neural Science (CNS) and the Psychology department of New-York University (NYU).
 I received my PhD from Toulouse University (France), advised by Rufin VanRullen.